The US power industry is comprised of four main segments:

 Offshore generation facilities are routinely being proposed in the offshore areas of coastal states throughout the country.
 The Block Island Wind Farm – the country’s first offshore wind farm – began operating off Rhode Island in 2016.
 The applicable laws for offshore facilities can be divided based on whether they are proposed for federal waters or state waters.

 Projects also typically require approval from the United States Army Corps of Engineers under Section 10 of the Rivers and Harbors Act (RHA) (obstructions to navigation in "navigable waters") and Section 404 of the CWA (discharge of dredged or fill material).
 As with onshore facilities, offshore federal actions that may affect the environment require compliance with NEPA.
-In some cases, federal agencies have prepared programmatic environmental impact statements that are intended to streamline the environmental review process.

-As noted, local, state and federal approvals may be required to construct and operate electric generation facilities.
+As noted, local, state and federal approvals may be required to construct and operate electrical generation facilities.
 In many states, the applicant will need a CPCN or its equivalent from the state utility commission.
 As part of the CPCN proceeding, or as a separate process, an applicant will likely be subject to review by a multitude of state agencies and authorities, including the relevant counties and municipalities, drainage districts, state natural and environmental agencies, transportation authorities and cultural heritage preservation offices.

 Decommissioning is often included as part of the terms and conditions of approval for generation facilities.
 The specifics of such requirements and how they are implemented are highly dependent on the local, state or federal authorities involved, and their unique practices.
 Permitting authorities may require formal decommissioning plans and financial security.